 The Legal and Ethical Responsibilities standard comprises five skills statements that teach students about the legal aspects of being a healthcare professional.

 Understanding these concepts and laws is critical for anyone entering the healthcare industry, as they ensure safety and privacy rights for all clients.

-Understanding these concepts can help healthcare workers provide better care for clients on a daily basis.
+Understanding these concepts can help healthcare workers provide better care for clients daily.

 Knowing regulations — like how to respond in an emergency — ensure healthcare professionals are ready to take action in hazardous situations if necessary.

 Healthcare Technology includes three skills statements related to the use of information technology in the healthcare environment.

 This requires students to have a basic knowledge of: